aimeos/map/README.md

 * @param iterable `$list` List of key/value pairs to compare with
 * @param bool `$strict` TRUE for comparing order of elements too, FALSE for key/values only
-* @param bool TRUE if given list is equal, FALSE if not
+* @return bool TRUE if given list is equal, FALSE if not

 **Examples:**